 2. Sliding Doors

 Large tiles make the room feel larger it’s as easy as that.
-Long lines apposed to small busy lines create a wide wide feel to what can be a small bathroom.
-Below is a bathroom renovation in Willetton that uses a tile called Carbara Bianco which, on a side note, never gets dirty.
+Long lines opposed to small busy lines create a wide wide feel to what can be a small bathroom.

 - Larger tiles in your bathroom create a sense of space, you’ll need fewer tiles to cover your space, which means less grouting and lines breaking things up visually.

 Small bathrooms can be annoying plain and simple.
 A lot of our bathrooms in Perth have small Ensuites and our clients are often frustrated trying to make this space that you can’t even swing a cat in the bathroom of their dreams.
-The way I always look at it is aim to de-clutter, whether its the mirror cabinet to get items off the benchtop or making a shower floor hobless you want to create a minimalist bathroom at all times.
+The way I always look at it is aim to de-clutter, whether it’s the mirror cabinet to get items off the benchtop or making the layout more practical or to put it similpy making the room lighter tones all impact the room feel.

 It’s important to note that all our advice is general in nature and all bathrooms are unique so always speak to your local qualified tradesman for the best advice.
 At on the ball bathrooms we love feedback so let us know what you think with a comment below or if you are looking for a bathroom renovation quote and live in Perth, Western Australia contact us on 0419964678 or email us at firstname.lastname@example.org